apache/cordova-docs/doc/developing-the-website.md

     make serve

-That command will start a local server at port `8000`.
+That command will start a local server on port `8000`.